hapijs/hapi/API.md

 #### `server.registrations`

-When the server contains exactly one connection, `registrations` is an object where each key is a registered plugin name and value contains:
+An object of the currently registered plugins where each key is a registered plugin name and the value is an object containing:

 - `version` - the plugin version.
 - `name` - the plugin name.
 - `options` - optional options passed to the plugin during registration.